 Love to read?
 Join our Wednesday book club discussion with light refreshments.
-In February we will first be watching the movie The Martian followed by a discussion of the novels The Martian by Andy Weir and The Ridge by Michael Koryta.
+In June we will be discussing the novel The Secret Rooms by Catherine Bailey.

 Monthly selections are on display in the lobby for convenient check out.